 See my series on the reliability of the Gospels, and begin with the Conclusion, which has quick summaries and links to the other articles in the series:

 Postmodern critics of the Gospels read them in bad faith, assuming that the ancient authors were liars and plagiarists.
-They employ the subtlety and finesse and care of a jackhammer.
-The drink from the well of their own times.
+They employ no subtlety and finesse and care.
+They drink from the well of their own times.

-I urge everyone to see them for who they are and not take them seriously.
+I urge everyone to see the critics for who they are, part of the hyper-skeptical age.

 Now Jesus initiates action because he knew the results.